seekerhuang/HarMA/README.md

 ## Citation

-If you find this paper or repository useful for your work, please cite it as follows:
+If you find this paper or repository useful for your work, please give it a star ⭐ and cite it as follows:

 ```bibtex
 @article{huang2024efficient,